Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Five-Man Band: Of T'Challa's own personal team against Killmonger:

-- The Leader - T'Challa / Black Panther
+- The Leader - T'Challa / Black Panther, of course, is the leader, being the king and all.

 - Green Rocks: Vibranium, which originally came to Earth in the form of a meteor and affected the ground and plants it landed near, and has a number of wide-reaching functions.